Horne Lake Caves Provincial Park

 Horne Lake Caves Provincial Park was honoured by Destination BC with the inaugural "Remarkable Experiences" award and has also been recognized as the "Best Natural Outdoor Site in BC," and the "#1 Attraction in Qualicum Beach," by TripAdvisor reviewers.

 Choose from several cave tours with time frames ranging from one-to-five hours and with varying degrees of difficulty.
-The 1-hour Main Cave Adventure (appropriate for ages five and older) includes a ride down Canada’s only Cave Slide.
-The 3-hour Multi-Cave Experience (ages 8 and older) features a climb up an underground waterfall, while the white-knuckle 5-hour Extreme Cave & Rappel Tour (ages 13 and older) takes explorers rappelling down a seven storey underground waterfall!
+The 1-hour Riverbend Cave Explorer (appropriate for ages five and older) includes an adventure across a vast area without any squeezing or vertical climbing.
+The 2.5-hour Multi-Cave Experience (ages 8 and older) features a climb up an underground waterfall, while the white-knuckle 5-hour Extreme Cave & Rappel Tour (ages 13 and older) takes explorers rappelling down a seven storey underground waterfall and Canada's only cave slide!
 Tour information and availability is subject to change, so please check with the park for more details in advance of your visit.

 If you prefer to stay above ground, test your problem-solving skills on the Cave Ability Course, which takes visitors through five caving challenges in an above-ground setting.
 The Phil Whitfield Interpretive Trail Loop is an above ground 2km loop trail that is free to explore.
 It features fossils and signage that educates park visitors about the formation of caves and karst landscapes.